kzinmr/docreviewer/README.md

 docker-compose up
 ```

-NOTE: Comment-out `adapter-node` in `svelte.config.js`
+NOTE: Comment-out `adapter-node` in `svelte.config.ts`

-NOTE: You need to access via `http://localhost:5173` not `https`.
+NOTE: You need to access via `http://localhost:5174` not `https`.
 This is because [environment variable of adapter-node](https://kit.svelte.dev/docs/adapter-node#environment-variables-origin-protocolheader-and-hostheader) enables cross-origin request.
 See `package.json`.

 ## Building